Sarah Frey: Career

 At 16, she borrowed $10,000 to buy a used truck and took over distribution of the melon route, quickly increasing the farm's client list from 12 to 150.

 Her parents' financial situation had become dire.
 Her parents, who had falsely presented themselves as married for thirty years, were separating.
 The farm was being foreclosed on.
 In her youth, Frey had wanted to follow her brothers off the farm and move to a city, but following the threat of the farm's repossession, she decided to help save it.
 She purchased the farm outright at age 18.
 At the time it was in two parcels, the original 80 acres and another parcel of 20.
 She decided to use the land to grow pumpkins, a fall crop that would be ready for harvest after the melon season ended and thereby extend her earnings period.
 She worked at the local Walmart distribution center business in 1997, while still in high school.

-Frey has been described as "the Pumpkin Queen of America".
+The pumpkin business model was successful and Frey has been described as "the Pumpkin Queen of America".
 She grows more pumpkins than any other farmer in the United States.
 In 2016, Frey sold around five million pumpkins.
 Most of her pumpkin crop is not suitable for eating, but is very popular for Halloween lantern carving.
 The family business now owns about 15000 acre of farms, spanning Florida, Georgia, Missouri, Arkansas, Illinois, Indiana, and West Virginia.
 Although pumpkins are the most popular produce, the business also farms watermelons, cantaloupes, sweet corn, and hard squash.
 In 2018, Frey Farms launched Sarah's Homegrown.
 Sarah's Homegrown is focused on agua frescas and fresh produce.
 Frey Farms is a Certified Women Owned Business.

 She created Tsamma Watermelon Juice as a way to use the "ugly fruit" that would otherwise be discarded or tilled back into the fields.
 Frey's business negotiations with Walmart have been featured in a Harvard Business School study.

 Sarah Frey serves on the United Fresh Government Relations Council and the National Watermelon Promotion Board.
 She is also a member of the Illinois Agriculture Coalition committee.
 Frey is currently on the steering committee for the IBIC.

 Her second book, The Growing Season (2020), was reviewed by Publishers Weekly and the Boston Globe, The New York Times, Kirkus Reviews and The Library Journal.